 Kim Lomax, MPA, Board Chairperson – Kim has volunteered with UVP since 2014: first as a grant writer and editor, then as Chair of the Grants Committee, and now as Board Chair.
 She is an experienced nonprofit development manager, grant writer, and project manager.
 While completing her MPA, she developed a service-learning program that matched graduate students with international development NGOs.
-She now runs a small business with her husband.
+She is Development Director at Quilts for Empowerment, a nonprofit serving women and girls in rural Kenya who have experienced gender-based violence.
 When she is not volunteering with UVP, you can find her planning trips with her family, hiking in the Pacific Northwest, or training for another triathlon.
 She lives in Portland, Oregon.

 Email: Kim ( at ) UgandaVillageProject.org